Esinko/AstroneerRconClient/README.md

 - "connecting", Emitted when the client is connecting to the server.
 Arguments: None
 - "connected", Emitted when the client has connected to the server.
 Arguments: None
 - "disconnect", Emitted when the client has disconnected from the server.
+Arguments: None
+- "timeout", The server did not respond in time.
+Will also emit an error.
 Arguments: None This list does not include the "error" event.
 For more information about that see: [Errors and bugs](#Errors-and-bugs)

 ## Functions